yostane/dagger2_android_tutorial/README2.md

     // Allows to return a new component instance
     @Component.Factory
     interface Factory{
-        // We can define a 'create' method with custom parameters
+        // Declaration of a 'create' method with custom parameters
         // The @BindsInstance allows Dagger to inject this instance in its dependecy tree
         // The method should return an instance of the component fun create(@BindsInstance name: String): CoffeeShop